 The State of California makes contributions to CalSTRS on behalf of the Office of Education.
-These payments consist of State General Fund contributions to CalSTRS in the amount of \$5,043,001 (10.828% of annual payroll).
+These payments consist of State General Fund contributions to CalSTRS in the amount of \$5,331,876 (10.828% of annual payroll).
 Contributions are no longer appropriated in the annual Budget Act for the legislatively mandated benefits to CalPERS.
 Therefore, there is no on behalf contribution rate for CalPERS.
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 Accordingly, these amounts have been recorded in these financial statements.
-On behalf payments have been included in the calculation of available reserves and included in the budgeted amounts reported in the General Fund - Budgetary Comparison Schedule.